From Princeton Marcellis

 "At the end of the day, I could feel the Spirit tugging at my heart; For me to really give my whole life to the LORD Jesus.
 That night, I did trust fully in Jesus as LORD over my life and not just my Savior.
 He opened my eyes to see His worth."

 Achieving success and climbing charts is not Princeton's main goal; he wants to impact the culture and see transformation in cities by standing on truth and for what is right.
 His purpose goes deeper than music as he sees people hurting across the globe, people looking for satisfaction and love but with no real hope.
 This drives him to innovate, inspire, and encourage within the medium of hip hop, to create real life change that would effect socioeconomics, discrimination, crime, politics, and most importantly families.
 Princeton doesn’t have all of the answers, but offers a love that has changed him forever.

 Princeton is looking to take the momentum and lessons learned from traveling as a hype man with Lecrae and Tedashii, to establish himself as up and coming artist.
 After experiencing a large and positive response from his first Mixtape, Princeton is currently working on releasing his first album.
-Princeton Marcellis has graduated from the University of North Texas, is married to his bride and resides in Dallas, TX.
+Princeton Marcellis has graduated from the University of North Texas, and resides in Dallas, TX.